“Extremely committed to her clients and a real pleasure to work with.”

 Nicola specialises in public law, with an emphasis on human rights, in equality and discrimination law and in immigration and asylum.
 Throughout her practice she has developed particular expertise in representing highly vulnerable adults and children.

-Nicola regularly appears at all levels: the Employment Tribunal, including at mediations, the Employment Appeal Tribunal, First and Upper Tier Tribunal (Immigration and Asylum Chamber), the Administrative Court and the Court of Appeal.
-She was junior counsel in the House of Lords asylum support case of Nadezda Anufrijeva (meaning of determination) and more recently in the landmark indirect discrimination case of Essop v UKBA UKSC 27 in the Supreme Court.
+Nicola regularly appears at all levels: in the Employment Tribunal, including at mediations, the Employment Appeal Tribunal, First and Upper Tier Tribunal (Immigration and Asylum Chamber), the Administrative Court and the Court of Appeal.
+She was junior counsel in the House of Lords asylum support case of Nadezda Anufrijeva v SSHD (meaning of determination) UKHL 36 and more recently in the landmark indirect race and age discrimination case of Essop v UKBA UKSC 27 in the Supreme Court.

 Nicola also acts for clients in a range of other tribunals including the First-tier Tribunal (Mental Health), at inquests and inquiries, internal disciplinary hearings, the Nursing and Midwifery Council and other regulatory bodies.